Shahabuddin Razvi

 Shahabuddin Razvi, known with his honorific as Maulana Shahabuddin Razvi Bareilvi (urdu: مولانا شہاب الدین رضوی) (born 4 April 1974, in Bahraich, U.P) is an Indian Islamic scholar, historical writer and social worker.
 He is working on Pasmanda cause since last Ten Years.
-He is also the President of All India Muslim Jamaat and the founder of Islamic Research Center, and National General Secretary of the All India Tanzeem Ulma e Islam.
-Tauqeer Raza Khan criticized Razvi during a press conference over Salman Khan watch controversy.
-Tauqeer Raza Khan said that Why do you call Razvi a Barelvi, he is from Bahraich - call him a Bahraichi.
-Dont defame Bareilly.
-He has no connection with Markaz.
+He is also the President of one of the largest Sunni Sufi Organisation All India Muslim Jamaat and the founder of Islamic Research Center, and National General Secretary of the All India Tanzeem Ulma e Islam.According to the book Life of Akhtar Raza Khan (Azhari Miya), Razvi was among Azhari's closest confidants, spending 30 years with him at major conferences in India and abroad.
+Azhari Miyan was so impressed by Razvi's work that he would say, "Bring me more someone just like Shahabuddin."

 He was general secretary of the All India Jamat raza-e-Mustafa.

 As a Writer

 He is the author of books on Islamic History, theology and thought in English, Urdu, and Hindi.